Docker ARG, ENV and .env - a Complete Guide

 ENV an_env_var=$A_VARIABLE

-# if not overridden, that value of an_env_var will be available to your containers!
+# will be available to your containers!

-From the commandline, use the -e flag:
+When operating docker run via the command line, use the -e flag:

 $ docker run -e "env_var_name=another_value" alpine env